searls/jasmine-given/README.md

 ```
 Because there are four `Then` statements, the `Given` and `When` are each executed four times.
 That's because it would be unreasonable for Jasmine to expect each `it` function  to be idempotent.

-However, spec authors can make leverage idempotence safely when we're writing in a given-when-then format.
+However, spec authors can leverage idempotence safely when writing in a given-when-then format.
 You opt-in with jasmine-given by chaining `Then` blocks, as shown below:

 ``` coffeescript
   context "chaining Then statements", ->